paulburkinshaw/appsec-labs/owasp-top-10-2021/a01-broken-access-control/missing-function-level-access-control/README.md

 - Neither `user/dashboard` or `admin/dashboard` should be accessible to anonymous users.

 ## Insecure Version
 In the insecure version the two endpoints have been secured with a basic level of authorization -  only authenticated users are allowed to execute the endpoints.
-This has been implemented by decorating the controller actions with with the `Authorize` attribute:
+This has been implemented by decorating the controller actions with the `Authorize` attribute:

 ```C#
  [Authorize]